 Want to get the guide we used for our trip?
 Get your copy of Switzerland: The Grand Tour now!

-3) You can set your own schedule
+Set your own schedule

 Possibly my favourite thing about road trips!
 Want to spend more time in one region or city?
 No problem!
 You aren’t limited by a train schedule (even though the trains are amazing in Switzerland), the bus schedule or a specific route.
 You can do what we did and set your sat-nav to ‘avoid motorways’ and take the scenic route (and discover some gems along the way!).